cossacklabs/product-docs/acra/security-controls/key-management/operations/rotation.md

 In order to migrate the data you need to decrypt it with the old key and encrypt it back with the new one.
 Acra components will always use the new, current key when encrypting data.
-On decryption requests, the old key will be used if necessary to access the data (for Acra 0.86.0 and newer).
+On decryption requests, the old key will be used if necessary to access the data (for Acra 0.90.0 and newer).
 The easiest way to re-encrypt the data is to query data through Acra and put it back right away.

+#### Using AcraServer in transparent proxy encryption mode

+{{< hint info >}}
+**Note:**
+This will work for Acra 0.90.0 and newer.
+{{< /hint >}}

+If you are using AcraServer in transparent proxy mode:

+1. Rotate the storage keys on AcraServer.
+It will keep the old keys.
+2. Query data from the storage through AcraServer for decryption.
+It will use old key to decrypt data.
+3. Push data back to the database through AcraServer.
+It will use new key to encrypt data.

+#### Using AcraTranslator

+{{< hint info >}}
+**Note:**
+This will work for Acra 0.90.0 and newer.
+{{< /hint >}}

+If you are using [AcraTranslator](/acra/acra-in-depth/architecture/acratranslator/), the idea is the same:

+1. Rotate the storage keys on AcraTranslator.
+It will keep the old keys.
+2. Query data from the storage, submit it to AcraTranslator for decryption.
+3. Encrypt the data with AcraTranslator again and put it back into the storage.

 #### Using client-side encryption